Karafuto 1945 Natsu Hyōsetsu no Mon

-Karafuto 1945 Natsu Hyōsetsu no Mon (樺太1945年夏 氷雪の門), also called Gate of Ice, is a 1974 Japanese film based on the Soviet Union's invasion of Karafuto during the Soviet–Japanese War near the end of World War II.
+Karafuto 1945 Natsu Hyōsetsu no Mon (樺太1945年夏 氷雪の門), also called Gate of Ice, is a 1974 Japanese war film based on the Soviet Union's invasion of Karafuto during the Soviet–Japanese War near the end of World War II.
 The movie is set in Maoka (present day Kholmsk), and the story is based on the deaths of nine women who worked in the postal telegraph office in the city.
 Twelve women worked in the office, and on August 20, 1945, nine of them committed suicide.

 Plot

 The film is set in Karafuto after the radio broadcast of the Imperial Rescript on the Termination of the War.
 On August 15, 1945, Soviet forces invaded Karafuto.
 The Japanese population began to evacuate while remaining Imperial Japanese Army personnel, heavily outnumbered, slowed the Soviet advance for as long as they were able.
 The Soviets engaged in widespread kidnapping, rape, and murder of any civilians who were unable to escape.
 On August 20, the postal telegraph office in Maoka suspended operations and nine of the twelve telephone operators committed suicide by taking potassium cyanide to avoid capture by Soviet troops.